-On a few occasions throughout history, an individual who is totally useless at something has suddenly had a transformation that made them either outstanding, or at least passable, at a skill.
+On a few occasions throughout history, an individual who is totally useless at something has suddenly had a transformation which makes them either outstanding, or at least passable, at a skill.
 Meet Stomper aged 19.
-Prior to this point, Stomper’s people always had eyes that took up half their faces and her landscapes were a number of set lines and had the appearance of a painting-by-numbers picture.
+Prior to this point, Stomper’s people always had eyes which took up half their faces, and her landscapes were a number of set lines and had the appearance of a painting-by-numbers picture.
 Now her landscapes are still the same but have more lines, and her people look almost human.

-She uses her artistry mainly to illustrate writings of her own or of her sisters, but occasionally just to see what a few daubs of paint or scribbles of ink can do to a piece of paper.
-She loves drawing in pencil (2B being preferable if only so she can chuckle at her unfunny rendition of Hamlet as she draws) and charcoal, although this requires a little too much discipline.
+She uses her artistry mainly to illustrate writings of her own, or those of her sisters.
+Occasionally, she just experiments to see what a few daubs of paint or scribbles of ink can do to a piece of paper.
+She loves drawing in pencil (2B being preferable, if only so she can chuckle at her unfunny rendition of Hamlet as she draws) and charcoal, although the latter requires a little too much discipline.